sinch/sinch-sdk-node/packages/fax/README.md

   keySecret: 'KEY_SECRET',
 };

-// Declare the 'fax' controller in a standalone way const faxService = new FaxService(credentials);
+// Declare the 'fax' service in a standalone way const faxService = new FaxService(credentials);

+// Build the request data
 const requestData: SendFaxRequestData = {
   sendFaxRequestBody: {
     to: '+12015555555',